-A more in-depth review of the steps and the many issues involved are developed in the later Modules of the IOPS Toolkit (steps 1-2 are covered in Module 3 'Identifying Risks', whilst steps 3-4 are covered in Module 4 'Risk Mitigation and Scoring' and 5 is covered in Module 5 'Supervisory Response').
+A more in-depth review of the steps and the many issues involved are developed in the later Modules of the IOPS Toolkit (steps 1-2 are covered in Module 3 'Identifying Risks', whilst steps 3-4 are covered in Module 4 'Risk Mitigation and Scoring', step 5 is covered in Module 5 'Supervisory Response' and step 6 is addressed in Module 1 Preparing and Maintaining RBS).

-The headings of these steps alone should be sufficient to establish that there are many potentially different shapes that a RBS framework may take - depending on decisions about the way in which pension industry risks affect supervisory objectives, weighting methodologies, and so on.
+The headings of these steps alone should be sufficient to establish that there are many potentially different shapes that an RBS framework may take - depending on decisions about the way in which pension industry risks affect supervisory objectives, weighting methodologies, and so on.
 Even the identification of pension industry risks (covered in Module 3 of the IOPS Toolkit), which has a high level of commonality among authorities using a risk-based methodology, can vary.
 Each supervisory authority will have to develop a model which fits its own structure and resources, the type of pension system it is overseeing and the nature and level of development of the pension industry.
 The country case studies included in this Toolkit are designed to provide examples of how different IOPS members have adapted a risk-based approach to their own particular circumstances.